 10. Plus islands with holes in them

-No, this isn’t a secret base for some form of supervillain; it’s Cleft Island off the coast of Victoria’s Wilson’s Promontory – a massive chunk of granite home to a gaping, grass-filled cave that’s over 130 metres wide.
-It’s completely inaccessible for the average traveller – making it the perfect hiding spot for all sorts of global plotting and scheming.
+This is Cleft Island off the coast of Victoria’s Wilson’s Promontory.
+The island is a massive chunk of granite home to a gaping, grass-filled cave that’s over 130 metres wide.
+It’s completely inaccessible for the average traveller.

 12. There are approximately 10,685 beaches to choose from here

 You don’t need to head to a far-flung island to find beautiful beaches here in Australia.
 According to an estimate by the Coastal Studies Unit at the University of Sydney, there are over ten thousand beaches around Australia.

 Which is the best is entirely subjective, the Whitsundays‘ Whitehaven Beach was voted number 1 in a poll a few years ago, however, the sheer number of beautiful contenders is staggering (including WA’s Twilight Beach, pictured here).